PSYC 865 Survey Research Methods

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Throughout the course, the student will complete 6 cumulative assignments that are designed to guide him/her in developing and evaluating a survey instrument that measures a psychological variable/construct of his/her choosing.
-The 6 elements of the Survey Project must adhere to current APA formatting guidelines and are described below.
-(CLO: A, B, C)
+Throughout the course, the student will complete 7 cumulative assignments that are designed to guide him/her in developing and evaluating a survey instrument that measures a psychological variable/construct of his/her choosing.
+The 7 elements of the Survey Project must adhere to current APA formatting guidelines and are described below.

-Survey Project: Part 1 – Variable Selection and Test Identification Assignment
+Survey Project: Part 1 – Variable Selection and Rationale Assignment

 The student will write an original Empirical Report that describes the variable/construct being measured, summarizes the sampling method, participants, and administration method of the data collection process, presents the survey data, and summarizes the psychometric properties of the survey.
+The student will bolster the paper content using the corrective feedback received on previous assignments.
+The paper will include all of the following sections: variable identification; test identification (this section draws support using information obtained from review article(s) from the MMY or other sources); methods; results; discussion.
+The paper must include a title page, references page for any sources used to support the rationale, figures and tables that display the results of the analyses, and appendix that displays the new questionnaire in its final format.
 All elements of the Empirical Report must adhere to current APA formatting guidelines.

 Have questions about this course or a program?